Under The Silver Lake first published (in slightly shorter form) by VODzilla.co

 There is a whole subgenre of films set in Los Angeles – including Billy Wilder’s Sunset Blvd.
 (1950), Curtis Hanson’s L.A.
 Confidential (1997), Tony Scott’s Domino (2005), Richard Kelly’s Southland Tales (2006), Allen Coulter’s Hollywoodland (2006), Paul Thomas Anderson’s Inherent Vice (2014), and David Lynch’s triptych of Lost Highway (1997), Mulholland Dr. (2001) and INLAND EMPIRE (2006) – which uses a mystery format to chart the criss-crossing psychogeography where fantasy and reality, surface and undercurrent, all intersect in America’s City of Dreams.
 Flush with success from his indie horror It Follows (2014), writer/director David Robert Mitchell has joined this long, reflexive tradition of Hollywood introspection with his latest, sprawling Under The Silver Lake, which burrows deep beneath the foundations of Los Angeles on a quest for buried meaning.
 It is a slacker conspiracy thriller whose central puzzle assumes the form of not just a movie mystery, but a modern mystery rite, ensuring that this is a ‘cult’ film in more than one sense.
 It is also, given its location at the epicentre of filmmaking, a metacinematic hall of mirrors.
 One scene even has star Andrew Garfield clutching a Spider-Man comic book with sticky fingers, as though clinging Spidey-like to his own filmography.

-Under the Silver Lake opens with a sign – “Beware the Dog Killer” – seen from inside the cafe window on which it has been graffitied so that its letters appear in reverse, momentarily framing (if viewed instead from the outside) a puzzled-looking Sam as its canicidal poster boy before he turns his back on the sign to stare absently at the two women behind the cafe’s counter.
+Under the Silver Lake opens with a sign – “Beware the Dog Killer” – seen from inside the cafe window on which it has been graffitied so that its letters appear in reverse, momentarily framing (if one imagines viewing it instead the right way around from the window’s outside) a puzzled-looking Sam as its canicidal poster boy before he turns his back on the sign to stare absently at the two women behind the cafe’s counter.
 Indeed, this film is full of signs – inverted, overlooked, wildly (mis)interpreted.
-For here self-published comic books, posters, bracelets, pop songs, Vanna White transmissions, cereal box giveaways, sexualised advertisements, promotional biscuits, VG game maps and billboards all come heavily coded and open to unexpected (if often deeply suspect) readings, while the dominating Hollywood sign under which these strange events unfold is perhaps the most mysterious and inscrutable of all.
+For here self-published comic books, posters, bracelets, pop songs, Vanna White transmissions, cereal box giveaways, sexualised advertisements, promotional biscuits, old videogame magazines and billboards all come heavily coded and open to unexpected (if often deeply suspect) readings, while the dominating Hollywood sign under which these strange events unfold is perhaps the most mysterious and inscrutable of all.
 There really is a dog killer on the loose in L.A., and, as one character (Callie Hernandez) points out, “Anybody who could kill a dog wouldn’t think twice about killing a person.”
 In any case, here dogs become a symbol for women, as different female characters (at least in Sam’s dreams and drifting mind) are seen both yapping and barking in a decidedly canine manner.
 Meanwhile local middle-aged billionaire Jefferson Sevence has also gone missing, and the increasingly obsessive Sam becomes convinced that everything somehow forms part of a bigger picture, painted for the exclusive understanding and enjoyment of the superrich.

 It is, of course, part of Mitchell’s own bigger picture which, coming in at a whopping two hours and 20 minutes, offers a solution to its impenetrable mysteries that by the end is unexpectedly – disappointingly even – quite clear and banally silly, while also dangling enough loose threads and surreal digressions to keep nagging at your brain long after it is over.
 In this city, reality is unstable: the pages of a paranoid comic book come to life (along with their improbable owl-faced villainess); Sam’s favourite Playboy cover image (of a topless woman underwater) takes on real, violent form (merging two rather different kinds of desire); the guitar of Kurt Cobain that features on a poster in Sam’s bedroom will soon be wielded (as a weapon) in his own hands; and the improbable holder of all the film’s keys is one of the homeless men (David Yow) whom Sam so despises, even as he is under constant risk of becoming homeless himself.